-- 1. To be a member of the Bishop of Oxford's staff team and the share in the leadership of the Diocese. - 2.
-To pray with and work collaboratively with the Bishop of Buckingham and the Area Team in supporting the parishes and sector ministries of the Buckingham Episcopal Area. - 3.
-To work strategically with the other Archdeacons of the Diocese to share good practice and co-ordinate property, fabric, finance and mission planning matters across the diocese to ensure parity and coherent policy. - 4.
-To work closely with the Diocesan Secretary, the Registrar, Heads of Departments and other Diocesan staff. - 5.
-To be committed to the diocesan vision and strategy. - 6.
-To be acquainted with the Archdeaconry and develop wisdom and experience based on the stories of its churches and parishes. - 7.
-To preach and teach the Gospel around the Archdeaconry. - 8.
-To exercise the Archdeacon's statutory responsibilities and to share these responsibilities with the Associate Archdeacon, Area Deans and other colleagues, so as to be able to give pastoral and strategic support to clergy and parishes. - 9.
-To help align deployment of clergy and other ministers to local missional planning through deanery structures. - 10.
-To encourage parishes into growth (spiritual and numerical) by making new Christians and deepening engagement with faith in a variety of ways. - 11.
-To work with the Bishop and Associate Archdeacon in sharing responsibility for the appointment processes.
+- To work strategically with the other Archdeacons of the Diocese to share good practice and co-ordinate property, fabric, finance and mission planning matters across the diocese to ensure parity and coherent policy. - To work closely with the Diocesan Secretary, the Registrar, Heads of Departments and other Diocesan staff. - To be committed to the diocesan vision and strategy. - To be acquainted with the Archdeaconry and develop wisdom and experience based on the stories of its churches and parishes. - To preach and teach the Gospel around the Archdeaconry. - To exercise the Archdeacon's statutory responsibilities and to share these responsibilities with the Associate Archdeacon, Area Deans and other colleagues, so as to be able to give pastoral and strategic support to clergy and parishes. - To help align deployment of clergy and other ministers to local missional planning through deanery structures. - To encourage parishes into growth (spiritual and numerical) by making new Christians and deepening engagement with faith in a variety of ways. - To work with the Bishop and Associate Archdeacon in sharing responsibility for the appointment processes.
 This will involve leading vacancies as directed by the Bishop.
-In addition, there may be involvement in any diocesan Church House appointments requiring an Archdeacon. - 12.
-To encourage and support parishes in fulfilling their parish share commitments and teaching good stewardship whilst acting on any issue concerning Parish Share, including being a member of the Parish Share Working Party - 13.
-To be an initial resource to Churchwardens and clergy on legal questions. - 14.
-To show due regard in handling any safeguarding disclosures and as a member of any Core Groups in place for particular cases in line with the Church of England's expectations. - 15.
-To work with difficult and complex situations as they arise, and to follow these through to resolution involving other colleagues as required.
-This may include investigation of complaints and briefing the Area Bishop regularly on progress. - 16.
-To play an active role in the Bishop's Ministerial Development Review scheme. - 17.
-To work with the Property Department in the provision of clergy housing, including the approval of clergy removal expenses. - 18.
-To review the Archdeacon's Inspection checklist and certificate and update; to liaise with Area Deans on their pattern for inspections and check the paperwork they are working with and returning; to undertake some inspections and update the Archdeacon's record of inspections. - 19.
-To take on such other tasks as the Diocesan or Area Bishop requires. - 20.
-Meetings: to attend, where possible - Team and Staff Meetings (weekly)
+In addition, there may be involvement in any diocesan Church House appointments requiring an Archdeacon. - To be an initial resource to wardens and clergy on legal questions. - To play an active role in the Bishop's Ministerial Development Review scheme. - To show due regard in handling any safeguarding disclosures and as a member of any Core Groups in place for particular cases in line with the Church of England's expectations.